Dave Parker: Career statistics

 In 30 postseason games, Parker batted .234 (26-for-111) with 11 runs, five doubles, three home runs, 11 RBI, and seven walks.

+Additionally, Parker played three winter league seasons in Venezuela — 1974–75, 1976–77, and 1982–83 — all with the Navegantes del Magallanes.
+Over the course of his LVBP career, he posted a .347 batting average with 150 hits, 32 walks, and 88 runs batted in.

 Post-retirement, personal life, and death

 Parker served as a first-base coach for the Anaheim Angels in 1997, a batting coach for the St. Louis Cardinals in 1998.
 He was elected to the Reds Hall of Fame Class of 2014, which also included fellow Cincinnati natives Ron Oester and Ken Griffey Jr. In 2012, he was inducted into the Cincinnati Public Schools Athletic Hall of Fame.
 That same year, he was inducted into the Navegantes del Magallanes Hall of Fame.
 On September 3, 2022, he was inducted into the Pittsburgh Pirates Hall of Fame as part of its inaugural class.

 Parker never got more than 24% of votes on Baseball Hall of Fame ballots, and his 15-year Baseball Writers' Association of America eligibility was exhausted on the ballot.
 Supporters of Parker's candidacy argue that his involvement with the Pittsburgh drug trials contributed to his not being voted into the Hall of Fame, which may have also harmed the candidacies of Keith Hernandez (who never received more than 10.8% and fell off the writers' ballot after nine appearances) and Tim Raines (who was not elected until his 10th year on the ballot, after debuting at 24.3%), serving as a precursor to those listed on the Mitchell Report not being voted into the Hall of Fame due to steroid abuse.

 He appeared on the Classic Baseball Era Committee's ballot and was elected with 87.5% of the vote (appearing on 14 of 16 ballots) on December 8, 2024.
 He was scheduled to be inducted on July 27, 2025; however, he died 29 days before this took place.
 His son Dave Parker II delivered a speech on his behalf.

 Parker had six children.
 He lived in Loveland, Ohio, near Cincinnati, with his wife, Kellye.
 He owned several Popeyes chicken franchises in Cincinnati for about 22 years, before selling them after being diagnosed with Parkinson's disease in 2012.
 In 2013, he confirmed to the Pittsburgh Tribune-Review that he had been diagnosed with Parkinson's within the past year.
 He was involved in raising money to find a cure for Parkinson's through the Dave Parker 39 Foundation.

 Parker died from complications of Parkinson's disease on June 28, 2025, at the age of 74.